 My wish list for the new property kept growing, and it was seeming to be difficult to find a good match.
 I remember moments and weeks at a time where I failed to trust in the Lord for our new home and business space.
 That whole idea of not really being able to make any decisions on a new property until having our old house in contract was so hard to swallow.
 What if the house that we wanted went into contract with someone else while we were waiting for OUR house to sell?
 What if once our house was in contract, we couldn’t find the right NEW house in time?
 I had frequently mentioned my frustration to my floral wholesale delivery man, Paul while he was carrying in piles of boxes filled with flowers for us week after week, and he reminded me “that’s where faith comes in”.
 I remember not wanting to hear that.
 Sometimes we don’t want to hear the truth.
 I wanted to be in control.
 I wanted it in my own timing (which meant NOW).

 That fall, trying to push things along, we put an offer on a beautiful, historic brick house out in the country that seemed to be perfect.
 A huge yard, a pond (which was pretty but a little scary with kids), a very large garage that could be transformed into our flower workshop, and the old brick facade and wood floors that I dreamed of!
 I’m a magnet for beautiful old woodwork and trim, and that house had it all.
 We thought we had landed on “the one”, but the sellers didn’t accept our offer because they didn’t like the contingency attached to it since our other house was not yet in contract.
 Nothing else in the area seemed right.
 I remember telling my realtor Krista one day….
 “I just want an old brick house … on a hill … with land … and buildings … and beautiful trim … and etc” and she actually laughed at me.
 She said “the on the hill part is a new one”.
 We kept looking, and I happened to remember seeing this old white house for sale down the road from that beautiful brick house.
 The white house was situated on an orchard with lots of land, but it certainly lacked the beauty of the brick one that we really wanted.
 We went ahead and scheduled a viewing of it.
 We found out that it had been on the market for 5 years, without a single offer having been made.
 One had to think… what’s wrong with this place?
 As we walked through the house, I could see the potential.
 I like a good fixer upper and my wheels were spinning.
-Ugly wallpaper and paneling, unattractive thin veneer trim and brass doorknobs from the 1970’s, fake wood doors, low ceilings, gross carpeting, and the smell of propane gas leaking, but underneath it all…. the character and stability of a 1910 American foursquare farmhouse with hardwood floors, the original plaster walls under the wallpaper, tons of windows, nearly 4 acres of land, an animal barn, a huge pole barn, another cute shed, a large two-story barn with a big loft, and guess what?…. a little shop inside the barn where they used to sell produce (particularly apples) with an adjacent walk-in cooler, 2 additional free-standing coolers, and wait… a huge 10′ wide x 20′ long walk-in cooler hiding in the back part of the barn, perfect walking distance from the little shop which could easily become our floral workshop.
+Outdated wallpaper and paneling, unattractive thin veneer trim and brass doorknobs from the 1970’s, fake wood doors, low ceilings, old carpeting, and the smell of propane gas leaking, but underneath it all…. the character and stability of a 1910 American foursquare farmhouse with hardwood floors, the original plaster walls under the wallpaper, tons of windows, nearly 4 acres of land, an animal barn, a huge pole barn, another cute shed, a large two-story barn with a big loft, and guess what?…. a little shop inside the barn where they used to sell produce (particularly apples) with an adjacent walk-in cooler, 2 additional free-standing coolers, and wait… a huge 10′ wide x 20′ long walk-in cooler hiding in the back part of the barn, perfect walking distance from the little shop which could easily become our floral workshop.
 This had been used to hold apples and smelled wonderful!
 Here are pictures of the big white barn that had the little shop inside (first three pictures) as well as pictures of the house’s exterior and interior which is located just to the right of the barn.
 These pictures were all taken in 2013 before it was ours.

 There are weekends when we have so many flowers here for our wedding and event customers that our 20′ long cooler is completely full to the door with barely any walking space.
 What would we do without it?
 The pole barn is now filled with vintage rentals, arches, candelabras, and wedding vases.
 The animal barn has allowed our children to experiment with having farm animals including chickens, ducks, and a pony (and while that venture didn’t last long, it was a wonderful experience).
 Starting spring of 2017, we will begin to grow our own flowers…. replacing the 50′ long asparagus patch with cut flowers of many types.
 We are currently working on plans to add onto the house to accommodate all of the kids with more bedrooms and revamp the kitchen.
 Each year is bringing new opportunities here, and I so love the blessing of being able to live and work on our property so that I can be with the children through it all.
 Though I’m not always a patient mom or wife, and I know my faults and weaknesses when it comes to being able to just drop everything at any moment to change a diaper, or make someone a sandwich, or take a little extra time to just play with the children, it means everything to me that I can work and live on the same property and earn an income while being home with my children.

-We’ve made many improvements to the home since 2013, and are currently undergoing more interior renovations to update the unattractive old trim, refinish the beautiful hardwood floors which were hiding under all that carpet, and many other exciting details!
+We’ve made many improvements to the home since 2013, and are currently undergoing more interior renovations to update the old trim, refinish the beautiful hardwood floors which were hiding under all that carpet, and many other exciting details!
 Here are a few pictures showing what the barn and property currently looks like, an early progress photo of the kitchen which had to have a whole new sub-floor put in since it was so crooked, as well as a current progress photo of our front room (yes, 4 years later we are still working on it — that’s the life in a 1910 fixer upper); and I’m still waiting for real flooring to go on that sub-floor which we installed back in 2013 in the kitchen.
 Some day it will happen!

 Lastly, I have so many pictures of our work and our arrangements being created in our flower workshop in the barn, but they’re mostly close-ups of the flowers.
 Here are a few clips showing our walk-in cooler (sorry, it’s dark), our workspace where all of our wedding work and arrangements are created, and some of our wonderful designers (and me).